Winsor-CAM: Human-Tunable Visual Explanations from Deep Networks via Layer-Wise Winsorization

 \section{Methodology}

-This section presents the formal definition of Winsor-CAM, our proposed method for producing interpretable, multi-layer saliency maps.
-We first provide a brief recap of the Grad-CAM algorithm, which forms the foundation of our approach.
-We then describe how Winsor-CAM generalizes Grad-CAM to aggregate feature relevance across all convolutional layers, introducing both improved stability through statistical Winsorization and user-level tunability via a percentile threshold.
+This section formally defines Winsor-CAM, our proposed method for interpretable single-pass multi-layer saliency maps.
+We first recap Grad-CAM (\ref{sec:gradcam_recap}), then describe how Winsor-CAM aggregates feature relevance across all convolutional layers using statistical Winsorization and a user-controllable percentile threshold (\ref{sec:winsor_cam}).